enebular/enebular-runtime-agent/tools/updater/README.md

 ## Manual Updates using the Updater App Directly

-Using the updater script is reccomended as it makes the update a quick one-step process, however the updater app can also be set up manually and run directly on a target device as described below.
+Using the updater script is recommended as it makes the update a quick one-step process, however the updater app can also be set up manually from source and run directly on a target device as described below.

 Go to the updater directory in the enebular-agent project.